sakarie9/pfs-rs/README.md

-# pfs_rs
+# pfs-rs

 English | [中文](./README_CN.md)

-Artemis .pfs file unpacker and packer written in Rust.
+Artemis pfs file unpacker and packer written in Rust.

 ## Description

 > Artemis is a game engine.
-It uses .pfs files to store game assets.
+It uses pfs files to store game assets.

-This project provides tools to unpack and pack .pfs files used by the Artemis system.
+This project provides tools to unpack and pack pfs files used by the Artemis system.
 It is written entirely in Rust.

 ## Features

-- Unpack .pfs files
+- Unpack pfs files
-- Pack .pfs files
+- Pack pfs files

 ## Usage